-We believe that our entrepreneurial corporate culture, flexible working hours and flat organizational structure are key ingredients to our success.
-These have been designed to reflect the fast-moving technology space in which we operate, as well as our determination to remain pioneers in our field.
+We believe that our entrepreneurial corporate culture is a key ingredient to our success.
+It has been designed to reflect the fast-moving technology space in which we operate, as well as our determination to remain pioneers in our field.
 Our employees operate as entrepreneurs in their areas of responsibility, continuously striving for innovation and improvement.
 We encourage our employees to take on new challenges within the company regularly to broaden their perspective, accelerate their learning, ensure a high level of motivation and foster communication.
 Cultural fit is a key part of our recruiting process, as we seek to hire individuals comfortable working in a flat organizational structure that rewards those who take initiative and continuously seek to understand and learn, take risks and innovate.
-We regard failure as an opportunity to learn and inform improved approaches going forward.
+We regard failure as an opportunity to learn and improve approaches going forward.